Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 [Mockito](https://site.mockito.org/) for a mocking framework.

-Throughout the course, we'll be covering a lot of topics like Git and terminal commands, HTML, CSS, and JavaScript, servers, HTTP and REST requests, testing, databases, APIs, and cloud deployment.
+Throughout the course, we'll be covering a lot of topics like Git and terminal commands, HTML, CSS, JavaScript, servers, HTTP and REST requests, testing, databases, APIs, and cloud deployment.

-Don't worry if any of this seems unfamiliar or new to you, we'll be sure to cover all of this and answer any questions you may have.
+Don't worry if any of this is unfamiliar or new to you, we'll be sure to cover all of this and answer any questions you may have.

 ### How are the projects organized?